Fort Myers, Florida: Civil War

 By the spring of 1864, Fort Myers was protected by a 500 ft breastwork, 7 ft high and 15 ft wide, extending in an arc around the land side of the fort.
-The Seminole War-era blockhouse had been repaired and another two-story blockhouse built.
+The Seminole War-era blockhouse had been repaired, and another two-story blockhouse built.
 The fort was soon harboring more than 400 civilians and Confederate army deserters.
 Many of the white men enlisted in the 2nd Florida Union Cavalry.
 Although designated as cavalry, the members of the regiment stationed at Fort Myers were never mounted.
 Escaped slaves that came to the fort were recruited into the 2nd United States Colored Infantry Regiment.

 The Union achieved control of the full length of the Mississippi River after the fall of Vicksburg in July 1863.
-The Confederate Army then became dependent on Florida for most of its supply of beef.
-By the end of 1863 between 1,000 and 2,000 head of cattle were being shipped to the Confederate Army from Florida every week.
+The Confederate Army then became dependent on Florida for most of its beef supply.
+By the end of 1863, between 1,000 and 2,000 head of cattle were being shipped to the Confederate Army from Florida every week.

 As 1864 progressed, Union troops and sympathizers began driving cattle to Punta Rassa to supply Union ships on blockade duty and Union-held Key West, reducing the supply of cattle available to Confederate forces.
 The increased shipping from Punta Rassa led the Union Army to build a barracks and a wharf there.
 By one Confederate estimate, the Union shipped 4,500 head of cattle from Punta Rassa.

 The Battle of Fort Myers was fought on February 20, 1865, in Lee County, Florida, during the last months of the American Civil War.
 This small engagement is known as the "southernmost land battle of the Civil War."
-However, see Battle of Palmito Ranch.
+(Note: However, see Battle of Palmito Ranch.)